birds-on-mars/canairy/README.md

 Please contact [Klaas](mailto:klaas@birdsonmars.com) or [Nico](mailto:nico@birdsonmars.com) for any questions.

 ## License
-Canairy is licensed under the Apache License, Version 2.0.
+Can*air*y is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for the full license text.